2023 Student Retention Survey Results

 Which of the following best describes your feelings around navigating (parking, transit, locating classrooms, etc.) your original campus?

-The data suggests that while a commendable 43.8% found campus navigation simple with ample resources, a notable percentage felt it was either somewhat challenging or overtly difficult due to a lack of resources.
-Institutions should consider this feedback as a call to action: refining campus navigation, improving signage, and leveraging technology will greatly enhance the student experience.
-Universities, a smooth and stress-free campus navigation process can contribute significantly to overall student satisfaction—let’s make every journey on campus a pleasant one!
+The survey responses indicate that while a notable 43.8% found campus navigation simple with ample resources, a significant percentage felt it was either somewhat challenging or overtly difficult.
+Refining campus navigation, improving signage, and leveraging technology creates a smooth and stress-free campus navigation process that can contribute significantly to overall student satisfaction.

 On a scale of 1 to 10, how would you rate your overall mental well-being at your original school?

 The question of overall mental well-being at the original school is a critical one, indicating how students felt on a deeply personal level.
-Given the varied responses on the scale, it’s evident that mental well-being varies across the student body.
 Institutions must recognize the importance of mental health support and resources, ensuring that every student has the necessary tools and environments to thrive emotionally and academically.
-Universities, take this as a cue to invest more robustly in mental health initiatives — your students’ well-being is paramount.

 At your original school, was there a disconnect between how you perceived campus life online compared with actually physically being on campus?